ndk123-web/CSharp/Readme.md

    - [HttpGet] // ASP.NET Core
    - [HttpPost] // ASP.NET Core

-- Doing Changes And commiting
+- as
-- Now i am doing changes in github not in local
+- Now i am doing changes in github not in local as as
-- Yo Now I pull changes now commiting in local
+- Yo Now I pull changes now commiting in local as
 - Yo